ConnieCozy/Lumi-bot/README.md

 Fix them.
 Repeat.

+---

+# ⚠️ Disclaimer

+This is a personal amateur project built with passion and curiosity.

+Some features may break.
+Some ideas may change or disappear over time.
+Lumi is self-hosted and not available 24/7.

+---

-## 🌐 Community
+# 🌐 Community

-- Discord support server
-- Twitch
+- 🎮 Twitch: ConnieCozy
-- Updates & previews
+- 💬 Discord: (coming soon)
+- 📢 Updates: GitHub repository